jess/brownwebdesign/app/posts/2014-10-21-013627-october-mountain-trip.markdown

 ## Helton Creek Falls

-Helpton Creek is back a ways off Hwy 129 and it takes a little while to get to, but the ride is really nice.
+Helton Creek is back a ways off Hwy 129 and it takes a little while to get to, but the ride is really nice.
 It's not much of a hike (just a few stairs) but worth the trip.